-4. Category IV wetlands have the lowest level of functions (scores fewer than 30 points).
+4. Category IV wetlands have the lowest level of functions, scoring less than 16 points for all functions identified in the rating system.

 (Note: Category IV wetlands are typically heavily disturbed.
 These are wetlands that we should be able to replace, and in some cases be able to improve.
 However, experience has shown that replacement cannot be guaranteed in any specific case.
 These wetlands may provide some important functions and also need to be protected).